 Christina Jedra is a reporter on the City and County of Honolulu beat.
 She writes stories that hold the government accountable for how it spends your tax dollars and makes decisions that affect the lives of everyone on Oahu.
 Her coverage area includes the mayor, the Honolulu City Council and the water contamination crisis caused by the Navy’s Red Hill fuel operations.

-Previously, she was an investigative reporter for the Delaware News Journal.
-Using public records and persistence, she uncovered stories including the city council’s misuse of taxpayer dollars, state-funded workplace fraud in a construction training program, deadly prison healthcare failures and more.
+Previously, Christina was an investigative reporter for the Delaware News Journal.
+Using public records and persistence, she uncovered stories including the city council’s misuse of taxpayer dollars, workplace fraud in a construction training program, prison healthcare failures, falsified documents in an addiction treatment program and more.

-Her investigative stories sparked criminal investigations and penalties and prompted legislative and policy changes.
-She has been recognized several times by the Maryland-Delaware-DC Press Association, which awarded her a first-place prize and a best of show award in investigative reporting in 2019.
+Her investigative stories have sparked criminal investigations and penalties and prompted legislative and policy changes.
+She was recognized several times by the Maryland-Delaware-DC Press Association, which awarded her a first-place prize and a best of show award in investigative reporting in 2019.

 A graduate of Emerson College in Boston, Christina interned with The Baltimore Sun, The Boston Globe, The New England Center for Investigative Reporting and USA Today.
 Christina was born and raised in New Jersey and has strong feelings about quality bagels and pizza.